lucidrains/siren-pytorch/README.md

 act(coor)
 ```

-Wrapper to return an image of specified height and width from a given `SirenNet`, for training and inference
+Wrapper to train on a specific image of specified height and width from a given `SirenNet`, and then to subsequently generate.

 ```python
 import torch